-o far, I have discussed setting up the camera for quick shots, relying on features such as Auto mode for taking pictures with settings controlled mostly by the camera's automation.
-As with other sophisticated digital cameras, though, the Coolpix P1000 has a wide range of settings available, particularly for shooting still images.
-One of the goals of this book is to provide clear guidance about this broad range of features.
-To get started, I will turn my attention to the P1000's several shooting modes, which provide you with many options for your photography.
+o far, I have discussed setting up the camera for quick shots, relying on Auto mode for taking pictures with settings controlled mostly by the camera's automation.
+As with other sophisticated digital cameras, though, the Coolpix P950 has a wide range of settings available, particularly for shooting still images.
+One of the goals of this book is to provide guidance about this range of features.
+To get started, I will turn my attention to the P950's several shooting modes, which provide you with many options for your photography.

 To record still images, you need to select one of the available shooting modes: Auto, Program, Shutter Priority, Aperture Priority, Manual exposure, User Settings, Creative, Bird-watching, Moon, or Scene.
-(There is another mode, Movie Manual, for movies only; I will discuss it in Chapter 8.)
-So far, I have discussed the use of the Auto and Program modes.
-Now I will describe the others, after some review of the first two.
+So far, I have discussed the use of the Auto mode.
+Now I will describe the others, after some review of the first.
+(The Movie Manual mode, used for recording movies, is discussed in Chapter 8.)